CharonWangg/charonwangg-academic/content/authors/admin/_index.md

 meta-learning causal discovery in large complex system, advised by Konrad Kording.
-Prior to UPenn, I earned a BEng degree in Biomedical Engineering from Shenzhen University and conducted the neural feedback system construction in MINDLab.
+Prior to UPenn, I earned a BEng degree in Biomedical Engineering from Shenzhen University and conducted the neural feedback system development in MINDLab.
 Meanwhile, I am a data science enthusiast, have won multiple medals on Kaggle.

 [//]: # (Path: content/authors/admin/_index.md)